Asian Development Bank: Financings

 The ADB offers "hard" loans on commercial terms primarily to middle income countries in Asia and "soft" loans with lower interest rates to poorer countries in the region.
 Based on a new policy, both types of loans will be sourced starting January 2017 from the bank's ordinary capital resources (OCR), which functions as its general operational fund.

 The ADB's Private Sector Department (PSOD) can and does offer a broader range of financings beyond commercial loans.
 They also have the capability to provide guarantees, equity and mezzanine finance (a combination of debt and equity).

-In 2017, ADB lent $19.1 billion of which $3.2 billion went to private enterprises, as part of its "nonsovereign" operations.
-ADB's operations in 2017, including grants and cofinancing, totaled $28.9 billion.
+In 2017, ADB lent $19.1 billion of which $3.2 billion went to private enterprises, as part of its "non-sovereign" operations.
+ADB's operations in 2017, including grants and co-financing, totaled $28.9 billion.

 ADB obtains its funding by issuing bonds on the world's capital markets.
+Moody's Investors Service assigned a credit rating of AAA to its senior unsecured debt as of April 2025.
 It also relies on the contributions of member countries, retained earnings from lending operations, and the repayment of loans.